david-vanderson/dvui/readme-implementation.md

 ## Event Handling

 DVUI provides a time-ordered array of all events since last frame (`events()`).
-Intead of trying to route events to widgets, the widgets are responsible for choosing which events in the array to process.
+Instead of trying to route events to widgets, the widgets are responsible for choosing which events in the array to process.
 The function `eventMatch()` provides the normal logic widgets will use.

 Most events are either mouse (includes touch) or keyboard:
 * Mouse Events